k0inwork/mud-llm/design/DESIGN.md

 1.  **Database:** A local database (e.g., SQLite) that stores all persistent world data, including lore, rooms, items, NPCs, and Owners.
 2.  **Data Access Layer (DAL):** A Go module that provides a clean, typed API for all database operations.
 All other modules interact with the database exclusively through the DAL.
+3.  **Player Account and Character Management:**
+    *   **Player Accounts:** Represent the real-world user, allowing for secure login and management of multiple in-game characters.
+    *   **Player Characters:** Are the in-game avatars controlled by a Player Account.
+Each character has its own stats, inventory, location, and progression.
+    *   The initial Telnet connection flow will guide users through account creation/login and character selection/creation.
-3.  **Core Game Engine:** Manages the fundamental state of the MUD and enforces game rules.
+4.  **Core Game Engine:** Manages the fundamental state of the MUD and enforces game rules.
 It uses the DAL to access game data and processes player commands (e.g., `move`, `unlock`).
 Player-initiated actions are handled here directly.
-4.  **AI Interaction Module:**
+5.  **AI Interaction Module:**
     *   **Action Significance Monitor:** Tracks player actions from the Core Game Engine, scores them for significance, and batches them for relevant NPCs/Owners.
     *   **LLM Integration Client:** Constructs prompts (using cached data for performance) and handles communication with the LLM API.
     *   **Tool Dispatcher:** Executes Go functions based on tool calls *received from the LLM*.
-5.  **Server-Side Presentation Layer:** Contains client-specific renderers (e.g., `TelnetRenderer`) that translate semantic JSON from the core engine into the final format for the client.
+6.  **Server-Side Presentation Layer:** Contains client-specific renderers (e.g., `TelnetRenderer`) that translate semantic JSON from the core engine into the final format for the client.
-6.  **Web Server & Admin API:** A lightweight web server running within the main Go application.
+7.  **Web Server & Admin API:** A lightweight web server running within the main Go application.
 It serves the static files for the admin front-end and exposes a versioned **REST API** for all content management operations.
 The API handlers call the DAL to interact with the database.

 ## 4. Phased Design Documents